kollk82/First-project/README.md

 -- only HTML and CSS here
 -- some flexbox attempts, at this stage just messing with it.
 -- >< >< CSS is bad.
--- nothing change since last time Flexbox, Grid...Grid??
+-- nothing changed since last time Flexbox, Grid...Grid??
 -- I knew Bootstrap by name...pointless, can't learn CSS with this s><t.
 -- VSCode high five.
 --Thats it.